volkamerlab/ai_in_medicine/README.md

 1. Click on the `Colab` link next to the lesson you want to open.
 2. Log in with your Google account of choice.
 3. Save a copy in your Google Drive by clicking on `Copy to Drive`.
-4. In the new tab, click on `Connect to environment`.
+4. In the new tab, click on `Connect to environment` (top right).
+Accept potential warnings about the origin of the notebooks.
 5. Follow the lesson!